 On 7 July 2020 Sarah files the return for the 31 March 2020 tax year.
 We have applied penalties and interest on all the provisional tax due dates.
 Sarah's business has been affected by COVID-19, so we have applied an indicator to her account.

-We will only suppress penalties and interest on the bills due after 14 February 2020.
+The COVID-19 relief only applies to bills due after 14 February 2020.
 The only bill due after this date is the third provisional tax instalment (P3) due 7 May 2020.
 We can remit only penalties and interest charged to the P3 assessment and only from 7 May 2020.
 Any penalties and interest we charged before this date remain.
 Penalty and interest remission for P1 and P2 is only possible under standard remission rules.